ayush-mistri/Library--Management/README.md

 ## Feedback

-If you have any feedback, please reach out to us at anuragraushan373@gmail.com
+If you have any feedback, please reach out to us at ayushmistri0203@gmail.com or krishmavani3011@gmail.com

 ## Landing Page